Answers to some frequently asked questions about the SHRP2 Implementation Assistance Program.

 Is this a grant program?

 No. The funding that is mentioned in the implementation assistance application applies to technical assistance and the costs associated with that assistance.
 This can take the form of peer exchanges, consultant services, conferences, scholarships, training, as well as many other activities, including helping to offset the additional risk taken on by lead adopters.

 Can I link several products into one big project?

 Yes.
 We would encourage you to look for opportunities to link several of these products into one project.
 To do so, you should apply for each product implementation opportunity you are pursuing.
 In each application, you should reference your interest/application for the other products.
 This will enable us to understand fully your intentions.

 To what extent will technical experts be provided to the selected applicants to assist in implementation efforts?

 While each of these products varies greatly, FHWA is committed to ensuring that each recipient of this implementation assistance is provided the right level of support.
 Please refer to the individual product implementation assistance for more details.

 How much detail should be provided in the applications to be successful in obtaining a SHRP2 Implementation Award?

 This application is not meant to be lengthy or burdensome to the applicants.
 In some cases, product applications provide additional instructions, which also should be followed by applicants.
-Applicants are encouraged to contact the FHWA Technical Liaison, AASHTO, and/or TRB for clarity on questions about a particular product offered.
-If further information is needed from an applicant, the FHWA Technical Liaison will contact that applicant for additional information.
+Applicants are encouraged to contact the FHWA Technical Liaison and/or AASHTO for clarity on questions about a particular product offered.
 Additionally, once applicants are selected to receive implementation assistance, a more detailed project agreement will be developed.